Phronesis2025/hairstyles-app/PROGRESS.md

 ## Current State

 **Date**: May 9, 2025
-**Progress**: Built the `PhotoUpload.jsx` component in Phase 2.
-Installed `react-dropzone` in the frontend (`/client`) and created the component in `/client/src/components/PhotoUpload.jsx`.
-The component allows users to upload photos, validates that files are JPEG or PNG, and requires users to be signed in (using Supabase auth).
-Styled the component with Tailwind CSS to match the Great Clips design (white card, green accents, dark gray text).
-Integrated the component into `App.jsx` and added a "Sign Out" button for testing.
-Tested the upload functionality, confirming it works when signed in.
-The "Sign Out" button initially didn’t work due to a session persistence issue; fixed by adding `supabase.auth.refreshSession()` after sign-out to ensure the client updates.
-Noted a violation of Rule 2 (No Commented-Out Code) in a previous response; corrected by providing the full, clean `App.jsx` code.
+**Progress**: Created the `/api/upload` route in Phase 2.
+Installed `multer` in the backend (`/server`) and set up the route in `/server/routes/upload.js`.
+The route handles photo uploads, validates file types (JPEG/PNG), uploads files to Supabase Storage (`photos` bucket), and saves metadata (user ID, URL, timestamp) to a `photos` table in Supabase.
+Created the `photos` table in Supabase to store metadata.
+Updated `PhotoUpload.jsx` to call the new route and display the uploaded photo’s URL.
+Encountered a CORS error when the frontend (`http://localhost:5173`) tried to access the backend (`http://localhost:5000/api/upload`); fixed by installing `cors` middleware and configuring it to allow requests from `http://localhost:5173`.
+Encountered a "401 Unauthorized" error due to the backend not receiving the session token; fixed by passing the Supabase session token in the `Authorization` header from the frontend and verifying it in the backend.
+Encountered a "403 Unauthorized" error due to a row-level security policy violation in Supabase Storage; fixed by updating the `photos` bucket policies to allow uploads by authenticated users.
+Encountered an "AuthSessionMissingError" when setting the session on the backend; fixed by passing the token directly in the Storage request headers.
+Added a camera option to `PhotoUpload.jsx`, allowing users to either take a photo or upload a photo, using the `getUserMedia` API for camera access.
+Tested both upload and camera modes, confirming photos are stored in Supabase Storage and metadata is saved in the database.
 Improved the navigation bar to dynamically show "Sign In" when signed out and "Sign Out" when signed in, using Supabase auth state.
-Ready to create the `/api/upload` route for storing photos in Supabase.
+Ready to create the Supabase database schema for users and photos.
 **Blockers**: None
 **Environment**: Local (Node.js 20.19.1, npm 10.8.2, Cursor paid plan, localhost:5173, localhost:5000); GitHub (https://github.com/your-username/hairstyles-app); Supabase (https://tzqjcusfzcpyzjkvtwrg.supabase.co); Vercel (frontend: [frontend-url], backend: [backend-url]).
 **Errors**: